 Until recently, the process for applying to get a home battery rebate through SGIP was difficult, particularly for residential customers.
 All of the program funds became available on a specific day, and the vast majority were taken very quickly by industrial-sized energy storage projects, leaving nothing left for homeowners interested in small home batteries.

-Luckily for homeowners with energy storage in California, the program is getting an overhaul.
-There are a few changes that will lead to major incentives for CA home batteries.
+Luckily for homeowners with energy storage in California, the program has made changes to promote major incentives for CA home batteries.

-First, and most importantly, homeowners who are customers of either PG&E, SCE, or SDG&E will be eligible for an incentive as high as $600 per kilowatt-hour (kWh) when you install a home battery.
-That’s enough to cover most, if not all, of your costs.
+First, and most importantly, homeowners who are customers of either PG&E, SCE, SCG, or SDG&E will be eligible for an incentive as high as $200 per kilowatt-hour (kWh) when you install a home battery.
+That’s enough to cover the majority of your battery costs.
 The value of the per-kWh incentive depends on the size of the battery you purchase and will be reduced as more batteries are installed in the Golden State, so it pays to be an “early adopter” of home batteries.
+You can check the current value of the incentive at the SGIP Program Metrics dashboard.

 How much could you save on a Tesla Powerwall with SGIP?